Sorrow446/v-flactag/README.md

 ```

 ## Thank you
-v-flactag uses a bit reader ported to V from mewkiz's flac library.
+v-flactag uses a bit reader ported to V from mewkiz's Go flac library.

 ## Disclaimer
 Writing is stable, but I will not be responsible for any corruption to your FLACs.